The Ghost in the Machine Part 1

 How the CIA created the modern Left and why the Right still think its a Marxist plot

-In the US, the popularity of communism and socialist movements led to the Second Red Scare; the perception that national or foreign communists were infiltrating or subverting American society and the federal government prompting a panic that culminated in the Truman Doctrine and series of harsh domestic administrative purges ending in the McCarthy trials.
+In the US, the popularity of communism and socialist movements led to the Second Red Scare; the perception that national or foreign communists were infiltrating or subverting American society; a State sponsored panic that culminated in the Truman Doctrine—a political, military and economic program to combat the spread of communist ideology—and a program of harsh domestic repression culminating in the McCarthy trials.

-Public admiration for the socialist left soon collided with rising Cold War tensions as the US and its allies launched a sustained campaign to suppress communist influence.
-The Marshall Plan (1947) aimed to counter the electoral popularity of communist parties by reconstructing Europe in a social-democratic model.
+Widespread socialist sentiment soon collided with rising Cold War tensions as the US and its allies launched a sustained campaign to suppress communist influence.
+Washington confronted a strategic imperative: to rebuild Europe not out of altruism, but as a bulwark against communism.
+The Marshall Plan (1947) sought to counter the electoral popularity of communist parties by reconstructing Europe in a social-democratic model.
+Social democracy would be tolerated to counter Soviet appeal.

 But the Marshall Plan went much further.
-In an effort to combat the appeal of revolutionary socialist politics, America’s intelligence services financed a covert revolution of their own—one that now, to some extent, still haunts them.
-They set out to construct an anti-communist social, cultural and intellectual ecosystem.
-An alternative ‘anti-establishment left’ that eschewed class politics and rejected revolution in favour of a radical individualist interpretations of social transformation.
+In an effort to undermine the ideological foundation of revolutionary socialist politics, America’s intelligence services financed a covert revolution of their own.
+They set out to construct an anti-communist, social, cultural and intellectual ecosystem.
+An alternative ‘anti-establishment left’ that eschewed class politics and rejected revolution in favour of a radical individualist interpretation of social transformation.

 By the early 1950s, the Cold War had escalated into a global contest—not just of armies and economies, but of ideas, aesthetics, and intellectual legitimacy.
 The Soviet Union offered a vision of history, class, and progress.
 In response, the United States launched its own ideological offensive—not with overt pro-capitalist propaganda, but with beat poetry, modern art, and obscure leftist journals.